MechanicalRabbit/PrettyPrinting.jl/doc/src/index.md

                    (name = "DORIS A", position = "CROSSING GUARD", salary = missing, rate = 19.38)])]
     =#

-If you want to add a newline after the output, use the function `pprintln()`.
+To add a line break after the output, use the function `pprintln()`.

     pprintln(data[1])
     pprintln(data[2])